Misiac/workout-journal/readme.md

 </h1>

 <h4 align="center">
 Workout Journal is your go-to fitness companion.
 It offers a user-friendly interface that makes tracking your fitness journey effortless.
-With secure user authentication, your data is always safe.
+With Okta's secure user authentication, your data is always safe.
 The application provides detailed analysis of your workout sessions and generates personalized workout plans that are tailored to your individual preferences and performance.
 Experience a new level of fitness tracking with Workout Journal.
 </h4>
 <p align="center">
 	<a href="#description">Description</a> •